-The Goedehoop Colliery Block 7 mine ventilation downcast shaft is approximately 60m (approx. 196 ft) deep and was constructed in the 1980’s.
+The Goedehoop Colliery Block 7 mine ventilation downcast shaft is approximately 60m deep and was constructed in the 1980’s.
 The shaft consists of a segmented ring liner arrangement with an interlocking joint connection between the different shaft segments.
-The shaft had experienced an ingress of water over the last 35 years with a notable increase in recent years through the joint interface, posing potential flooding and deterioration to the existing concrete shaft liner.
+The shaft had experienced an ingress of water over the last 35 years with a notable increase in the recent years through the joint interface, posing potential flooding and deterioration to the existing concrete shaft liner.

 Krystol Bari-Cote is a high-strength crystalline concrete waterproofing top coat used to resurface and repair concrete or masonry.

 As part of the Krystol Leak Repair System, Krystol Repair Grout is a crystalline concrete waterproofing product that stops the flow of water to permanently repair leaking cracks, holes and joints in concrete, and can also be used to resurface and waterproof defective, damaged or deteriorating concrete.
 The grout employs advanced fiber technology and shrinkage controlling additives to prevent cracking.